Loading...

 General Knowledge: To succeed in this section, make reading the newspaper a habit.
 Keeping up with national and international news, as well as current events, will undoubtedly help you navigate this section.
 There is no negative marking in this section.

-Which exam is easy and which is difficult, CAT or XAT?
+Which exam is tougher, CAT or XAT?

 The following table lists the difficulty level of the CAT and XAT exams as well as their respective sections: